rajaakshaik99/Devops-ci-cd/README.md

 | <a name="output_vpc_security_group_ids"></a> [vpc\_security\_group\_ids](#output\_vpc\_security\_group\_ids) | List of associated security groups of instances, if running in non-default VPC |
 <!-- END OF PRE-COMMIT-TERRAFORM DOCS HOOK -->

-## Authors

-Module is maintained by [Anton Babenko](https://github.com/antonbabenko) with help from [these awesome contributors](https://github.com/terraform-aws-modules/terraform-aws-ec2-instance/graphs/contributors).

 ## License